Oriental melon

-The oriental melon (Cucumis melo Makuwa Group), is a group of Cucumis melo cultivars that is cultivated in East Asia.
+The oriental melon (Cucumis melo Makuwa Group) is a group of Cucumis melo cultivars that are produced in East Asia.
 Phylogenetic studies tracing the genetic lineage of the plant suggest that it may have originated in eastern India, having then spread to China over the Silk Road, from which it was introduced to Korea and Japan.
 Its flavour has been described as a cross between a honeydew melon and a cucumber.
 It is noticeably less sweet than Western varieties of melon, and consists of about 90% water.
 The fruits are commonly eaten fresh; with its thin rind and small seeds, the melon can be eaten whole.

 Background

 In China, Oriental melon is locally called xiāng guā (香瓜, "fragrant melon").
 It was called tián guā (甜瓜, "sweet melon"), gān guā (甘瓜, "sweet melon") or guǒ guā (果瓜, "fruit melon") in ancient times.
 However, the latter two names are seldom in use now, and tián guā (甜瓜) has become the name of the species Cucumis melo, thereby also referring to other types of melon such as cantaloupe and honeydew.

 The Korean name chamoe (참외 [tɕʰɐmø]) is a composite of words: cham meaning "true" or "real" and oe meaning "cucumber (melon)".
 It is thought that the oriental melon was introduced to Korea through China during the Three Kingdoms period.
 The fruit has long enjoyed popularity in Korea, where it is considered the representative fruit of summer.
-Oriental melons are commonly made into a side dish, called chamoe-jangajji, whereby they are pickled with spices.
+Oriental melons are sometimes made into a side dish, called chamoe-jangajji, whereby they are pickled with spices.
 In 2017, 41943 ha of land was used for their cultivation, yielding about 166281 t of melons.
 Seongju County in North Gyeongsang Province, South Korea is famous as the centre of oriental melon cultivation in Korea, with farms in the area comprising 70% of total production in the country.